-Audio source separation is a crucial task in audio enhancement applications and can be considered a type of audio generative task according to objectives in fine-tuning.
-LASS-Net \cite{liu2022_lass} is the first proposed end-to-end network for the language-queried audio source separation (LASS) task, capable of separating the target source from an audio mixture based on user's natural language descriptions (e.g., “a woman speaking”).
-Transfer ALMs to such tasks typically requires new design in the model architecture.
-For example, as shown in Fig. \ref{fig7:audiosep}, AudioSep \cite{liu2023separate} uses the text pretraining that achieves audio-text modality alignment during the ALM pretraining process as the query encoder for text and connects it to the prediction network for downstream tasks (audio separation network), and conduct post-training on specific task datasets.
-It not only achieved audio segmentation for arbitrary descriptions but was also extended to speech enhancement tasks, demonstrating the flexibility of combining natural language prompts with task paradigms.
-This provides the potential to integrate multiple audio enhancement tasks into a unified framework.
-Current research is unfolding in two main aspects: improving separation performance \cite{yuan2024flowsep} and enhancing generalizability \cite{mahmud2024opensep}.
+Audio source separation is a crucial audio generation task in enhancement applications.
+The language-queried audio source separation (LASS) task, which aims to isolate a target sound from a mixture based on natural language descriptions (e.g., ``a woman speaking"), typically requires tailored architectures when transferring ALMs.
+A representative approach is AudioSep \cite{liu2024separate}, which leverages a pre-trained ALM with aligned audio-text representations as its text query encoder.
+As illustrated in Fig. \ref{fig7:audiosep}, this encoder connects to a separation network and is fine-tuned on task-specific data, enabling source separation from free-form text queries and extending to tasks like speech enhancement.
+This demonstrates the potential of using natural language prompts to unify various audio enhancement tasks.
+Current research focuses on improving separation quality \cite{yuan2025flowsep} and model generalizability \cite{mahmud2024opensep}.

+Recent works have explored spatial audio generation, advancing the field from single-channel to multi-channel and from non-directional to controllable formats.
+DualSpec \cite{zhao2025dualspec} is the first framework to directly generate spatial stereo audio with directional information from text descriptions, through a dual-branch design that integrates Mel-spectrograms and short-time Fourier transform spectrograms.
+SALM \cite{hu2025salm} aligns spatial audio with language via multi-modal contrastive learning.
+Its dual-branch encoder decomposes audio into semantic and spatial components, producing structured embeddings that enable zero-shot direction classification and text-based spatial audio editing.
+These technological advancements provide prospects for constructing more realistic audio datasets through synthetic data augmentation methods.

 Language generation aims to enable the model to perform audio-centric text prediction tasks, and fine-tuning can be conducted through language generative objectives.
 The two sub-tasks, audio understanding and language generation, are accomplished by the audio encoder and the text decoder, respectively.
 Recent work has also built upon this basic architecture by adding multiple encoders or decoders \cite{xu2023S2TT}.